harvester/docs/docs/vm/backup-restore.md

 The `ReadyToUse` status will be set to true once the Backup is complete.

-Users can either choose to restore a new VM or replace an existing VM using this backup.
+Users can either choose to restore a new VM, or replace an existing VM using this backup.

 ## Restore a new VM using a backup